 On 1 January 2000, 7 PLBR transformed into 6 and 7 Eskadra Lotnictwa Taktycznego (6. and 7. elt – Tactical Aviation Squadrons), 8 PLMB continued as 8. elt, while 40 PLMB split into 39. and 40. elt.
 Since the fleet of Su-22s was gradually reduced following the end of the Cold War and the subsequent integration of Poland into NATO, several units were terminated such as 39. elt in 2003 and 8. elt on 30 June 2010.
 Earlier, in 2006, 6. elt had left Powidz for Poznań-Krzesiny to operate new Lockheed Martin F-16Cs while 7.elt relocated from Powidz to Świdwin in 2007.

 “The 40 Eskadra Lotnictwa Taktycznego at Świdwin was the last remaining Su-22 squadron of the Polish Air Force.
-Since 2010, its home base Świdwin is known as 21 Baza Lotnictwa Taktycznego or 21st Tactical Air Base,” explains Jacek.
-“The base controls two aviation squadrons that together operate 18 aircraft, being twelve Su-22M4 and six Su-22UM3K.”
+From 2010, its home base Świdwin became known as 21 Baza Lotnictwa Taktycznego or 21st Tactical Air Base,” explains Jacek.
+“The base controlled two aviation squadrons that together operated 18 aircraft, being twelve Su-22M4 and six Su-22UM3K.”

-The dual seat aircraft are no longer required for conversion training.
-“Due to the upcoming withdrawal of the type and the ongoing transition of Polish pilots to new types of aircraft, there are no new pilots in training.
-The amount of flying hours logged by the current pilots, largely depend on the experience level of each individual pilot,” says Jacek.
+From approximately 2023, when the type's retirement was approaching, the dual seat aircraft were no longer required for conversion training.
+“Due to the upcoming withdrawal of the type and the ongoing transition of Polish pilots to new types of aircraft, there were no new pilots in training.
+The amount of flying hours logged by the last Su-22 pilots, largely depended on the experience level of each individual pilot,” says Jacek.

 Self-defence and reconnaissance

-Although the Su-22 operation and systems are compatible to NATO standard to a certain extend, the aircraft also still feature several Soviet-style systems.
+Although the Su-22 operation and systems were compatible to NATO standard to a certain extend, the aircraft also still featured several Soviet-style systems.
 Jacek describes a few of these.
-“First of all, Polish Su-22s do not have any radar or laser designator.
-However, we do have the Klen-PS integral laser rangefinder, which improves aiming of ballistic munitions.
-For electronic counter measures, we have the external SPS-141 pod that covers both the front and back of the aircraft and is able to jam ground as well as air threats, but only for self defence.
-We also have the SPO-15ŁM radar warning receiver, able to inform the pilot about the type of radar; the direction of the threat; the relative position – above or below; defines the radar that is the most dangerous; and the mode of radar, either lock or search.
-And then there is the ASO-2W chaff/flare system, located on the upper side of the fuselage, which functions in either automatic or manual override mode.”
+“First of all, Polish Su-22s did not have any radar or laser designator.
+However, we did have the Klen-PS integral laser rangefinder, which improves aiming of ballistic munitions.
+For electronic counter measures, we had the external SPS-141 pod that covered both the front and back of the aircraft and was able to jam ground as well as air threats, but only for self defence.
+We also had the SPO-15ŁM radar warning receiver, able to inform the pilot about the type of radar; the direction of the threat; the relative position – above or below; defining the radar that is the most dangerous; and the mode of radar, either lock or search.
+And then there was the ASO-2W chaff/flare system, located on the upper side of the fuselage, which functions in either automatic or manual override mode.”

-“For our aerial reconnaissance task, we still use the KKR-1 external pod.
-It is fitted with an A-39 day camera, a PA-1 panoramic day camera and a UA-47 night camera that works with flares.
-The system also has a radar transmitter/receivermodule that is able to define the precise position of all surveillance radars working in wave lengths of 1.5 to 3 cm.
-At an altitude of 10,000ft (3,280m), it has a range of 160NM (296km).
-To allow our Su-22s to operate more easily alongside other NATO aircraft, the remaining airframes were modernized some years ago and received new avionics, new radiosand an IFF/transponder, although the latter lacks Mode 5.”
+“For our aerial reconnaissance task, we still used the KKR-1 external pod until the end.
+It was fitted with an A-39 day camera, a PA-1 panoramic day camera and a UA-47 night camera that works with flares.
+The system also had a radar transmitter/receiver module that was able to define the precise position of all surveillance radars working in wave lengths of 1.5 to 3 cm.
+At an altitude of 10,000ft (3,280m), it had a range of 160NM (296km).
+To allow our Su-22s to operate more easily alongside other NATO aircraft, the remaining airframes were modernized some years ago and received new avionics, new radios and an IFF/transponder, although the latter lacked Mode 5.”

 Soviet-style weapons

-In view of ordnance, the list of hardware is rather old-style like the before mentioned systems.
-Guided missiles or bombs are missing from the catalogue.
+In view of ordnance, the list of hardware was rather old-style like the before mentioned systems.
+Guided missiles or bombs were missing from the catalogue.
 “In order to carry western-produced munitions, additional modernizations would be required,” says Jacek.

-The options to arm the aircraft are still considerable.
-“First, we have two internally-mounted NR-30 guns.
-These contain 80 rounds each of 30mm cartridges that fire at a rate of 850 rounds per minute.
-In addition, we can carry up to four GSz-23 gun pod that each contains two 23mm guns with 260 rounds, firing at a rate of 3.400 round per minute.
-The GSz-23 has three different modes of firing, including a backward mode.
-For additional self defence, two R-60 ‘Aphid’ infrared missiles can be mounted, having a maximum range of 4NM (7.4km).”
+The options to arm the aircraft were still considerable.
+“First, we had two internally-mounted NR-30 guns.
+These contained 80 rounds each of 30mm cartridges that fired at a rate of 850 rounds per minute.
+In addition, we could carry up to four GSz-23 gun pod that each contained two 23mm guns with 260 rounds, firing at a rate of 3.400 round per minute.
+The GSz-23 had three different modes of firing, including a backward mode.
+For additional self defence, two R-60 ‘Aphid’ infrared missiles could be mounted, having a maximum range of 4NM (7.4km).”

-A variety of inert bombs and rockets is available to support the aircraft’s primary role as a fighter-bomber.
-“Either 20 FAB-100 (100kg), 10 FAB-250 (250 kg) or 8 FAB-500 (500kg) unguided bombs can be carried, while the INS navigation system provides a correction to the weapon system resulting in an accuracy of up to 30m for pre-programmed targets.
-And, up to six launchers can be fitted that each contain either 16 or 32 S5 unguided rockets.
-These have a calibre of 57mm and a range of 0.6 to 1NM (1.1 to 1.8km).”
+A variety of inert bombs and rockets was available to support the aircraft’s primary role as a fighter-bomber.
+“Either 20 FAB-100 (100kg), 10 FAB-250 (250 kg) or 8 FAB-500 (500kg) unguided bombs could be carried, while the INS navigation system provided a correction to the weapon system resulting in an accuracy of up to 30m for pre-programmed targets.
+And, up to six launchers could be fitted that each contained either 16 or 32 S5 unguided rockets.
+These had a calibre of 57mm and a range of 0.6 to 1NM (1.1 to 1.8km).”

 Flying characteristics

 Jacek expresses a positive impression on the Su-22’s specific handling characteristics as a pilot, although he would qualify these as demanding.
-“When flying the aircraft, the stick forces are very high.
-The wings are endowed with heavy mechanics and feature large inboard flaps for take-off and outboard flaps for landing.
-The variable wing geometry requires much attention, as the pilot must take into account several operational limitations related to the position of the movable section of the wing and its high-lift devices.
-The automatic flight control system, although aiding the pilot in many situations, is not fly-by-wire and is not very pilot-friendly.
-However, a well-trained pilot is able to get much out of the aircraft.
-The aircraft handles very well in low-altitude high-speed flight, providing good manoeuvrability during for example strafing flights.
-It can also attain pretty long range and endurance.
-Overall, it is a rugged, reliable fighter, and a very good platform for weapons delivery.
-The navigation and attack systems are vintage, but also virtually indestructible.
-The engine is also very old, but reliable with a remarkable resistance to FOD.”
+“When flying the aircraft, the stick forces were very high.
+The wings were endowed with heavy mechanics and featured large inboard flaps for take-off and outboard flaps for landing.
+The variable wing geometry required much attention, as the pilot must take into account several operational limitations related to the position of the movable section of the wing and its high-lift devices.
+The automatic flight control system, although aiding the pilot in many situations, was not fly-by-wire and thus not very pilot-friendly.
+However, a well-trained pilot was able to get much out of the aircraft.
+The aircraft handled very well in low-altitude high-speed flight, providing good manoeuvrability during for example strafing flights.
+It could also attain pretty long range and endurance.
+Overall, it was a rugged, reliable fighter, and a very good platform for weapons delivery.
+The navigation and attack systems were vintage, but also virtually indestructible.
+The engine was also very old, but reliable with a remarkable resistance to FOD.”

-Noteworthy is that the single-seat Su-22M4 has a slightly restricted maximum speed.
-This is caused by the fixed nose cone, compared to that of the dual variant.
-The nose cone of the -M4 houses the laser rangefinder and is therefore not able to slide forward during high speed to reduce the intake air flow.
+Noteworthy was that the single-seat Su-22M4 had a slightly restricted maximum speed.
+This was caused by the fixed nose cone, compared to that of the dual variant.
+The nose cone of the -M4 housed the laser rangefinder and was therefore not able to slide forward during high speed to reduce the intake air flow.

 The end